Alyssa McClelland

-Alyssa McClelland is a director, screenwriter, producer and former actress.
-She directed the finale episodes of acclaimed Netflix series Sex Education and was the set-up director of Everything Now, also with Netflix.
-McClelland directed the successful BBC comedy series Amandaland and the award-winning short film Second Best.
-Prior to her directing career, she appeared in lead roles in Australian film, television and theatre.
+Alyssa McClelland is a director, screenwriter, producer and former actress, known for directing the series Amandaland, the finale episodes of Sex Education and the award-winning short Second Best.

 Early life and education

 McClelland is the daughter of an industrial chemist father and office manager mother.
 McClelland was educated at Newtown High School of the Performing Arts in Sydney and was Dux in her final year.
 She attended the University of Technology Sydney where she earned a Bachelor of Arts in Communication in Media Arts and Production, majoring in film.

-From the age of fifteen she trained and performed in productions with the Australian Theatre for Young People in Sydney, until she received a scholarship that enabled her to study abroad with the Atlantic Theater Company in New York.
+From the age of fifteen, McClelland trained and performed in productions with the Australian Theatre for Young People in Sydney, until she received a scholarship that enabled her to study abroad with the Atlantic Theater Company in New York.

 Career

 Director / producer / writer

+After founding production company ‘Pickled Films’ in 2009, McClelland’s first short film, the romantic comedy Emilia Eckle, was shown at 10 film festivals worldwide, including opening night at the Palm Springs Film Festival.
+The following year, she directed, wrote and produced the short film Nic and Shauna, starring Ryan Johnson and Pia Miranda, which was selected to be a finalist at Tropfest.
+From 2011, McClelland directed the two seasons of Funny or Die's cult web series One Step Closer to Home, which she also wrote, produced and starred in together with Ryan Johnson.

+In 2012, Alyssa was the recipient of the InStyle Magazine Woman of Style Scholarship for her work as a filmmaker.
+Around this time, she served on the jury for FlickerUp, the kids’ section of Flickerfest.